dvalle22/Mel-Danilo-Cody/index.md

 ## Prerequisites
 - Have access to a working computer and ability to performs basic computer-oriented tasks
-- Have bility to navigate yourself about various interfaces, given a set of instructions
+- Have ability to navigate yourself about various interfaces, given a set of instructions
 - Already set up a MySQL connection (If not, please refer to our [MySQL Workbench Setup Guide](docs/setup))

 ## Why MySQL